scott-guthridge/pylibvna/docs/source/cal-model.rst

    :alt: Diagram showing the 7-error term forward error box between VNA and DUT.

-The E12 and UE14 calibration types are generalizations of the well-known 12-term error correctly model, historically calibrated using SOLT or OSLT standards.
+The E12 and UE14 calibration types are generalizations of the well-known 12-term error correction model, historically calibrated using SOLT or OSLT standards.

 In the forward direction, these types produce six error terms exactly